elpres — electronic presentations

 3. or to copy the required image file into the current project directory.

-The problem sometimes arises as soon as TEX-distributions do not install elpres correctly.
+The problem sometimes arises as soon as TeX-distributions do not install elpres correctly.
 For details see README.md in the archive elpres.zip, which may be obtained from ctan.org.

-3.2 Essential elements of an elpres presentation
+3.4 Essential elements of an elpres presentation

 The \distance{number} command allows to introduce vertical space into slides constructed with the rsli and titlepage environments.
-You should use pairs of \distance{} commands with numbers indicating the relative height of empty space, see the titlepage in the example above.
+You may use of \distance{number} commands with numbers indicating the relative height of empty spaces between lines and/or paragraphs, see the title page in the example above (section 3.2).

-3.3 Alternatives to TEX's justified paragraphs
+3.5 Alternatives to TeX’s justified paragraphs

-3.4 Vertically compressed lists
+3.6 Vertically compressed lists

 As the spaces between lines may be too great with the itemize environment, the elpres package provides a “vertically compressed” citemize-environment: